Trendiva/SecuriScan/README.md

 ---

-### **SecuriScan**: Your first step towards securing your website and protecting your users from common security risks.
+### **SecuriScan**: The first step in securing your website and protecting your users from common and advanced security risks.